oracle/weblogic-image-tool/documentation/1.9/content/userguide/tools/rebase-image.md

 | `after-fmw-install` | Intermediate (WLS_BUILD) | After all of the Oracle middleware installers are finished. |
 | `final-build-commands` | Final image | After all Image Tool actions are complete, and just before the Docker image is finalized. |

-NOTE: Changes made in intermediate stages may not be carried forward to the final image unless copied manually.
+**NOTE**: Changes made in intermediate stages may not be carried forward to the final image unless copied manually.
 The Image Tool will copy the Java Home and the Oracle Home directories to the final image.
 Changes fully contained within these directories do not need an additional `COPY` command in the `final-build-commands` section.
 Each section can contain one or more valid Dockerfile commands and would look like the following: